An Introduction to Blood Clots

 • Clamminess.

-Note that a PE can occur even without the presentation of DVT symptoms (Salzman 2018).
+Note that a PE can occur even without the presentation of DVT symptoms (CDC 2024).

-One-third of people who have had a PE will experience another within their lifetime (Healthdirect 2019b).
+About one-third of people who have had a VTE will experience another within the next 10 years (CDC 2025b).

 Treating a Blood Clot